jedi-academy/engine/readme-engine.rst

 - logo.png, a 40x40 icon to use for the course "brand"
 - custom.css, over-riding colors for your course

+A thought ... if you setup a course X with its repo, then locally "git remote add engine https://github.com/jedi-academy/engine.git", then you could just "git pull engine master" to update your course with the latest engine updates :)

 ***************
 Acknowledgement